mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 Ember has a more traditional approach to object-oriented programming.
 It resembled what I learned at university way more.

 Regarding the type of project I built - a personal website/blog.
-I might be falling into the group of people who create a blog and never post on it. 🙈 I think I put a lot of pressure when I start working on a post, and I made them very long - this adds friction to posting regularly.
+I might be If you want to check my internet corner you can access it think I put a lot of pressure when I start working on a post, and I made them very long - this adds friction to posting regularly.
 Also, when I designed how to present the information, I just kept long posts in mind.

 My pieces of advice are: to choose a publishing tool that is easy enough - the markdown files approach is working well for me; when sketching your website,